 All other information required by Accounting Procedures for Kentucky School Activity Funds.

+External support/booster organization officers are solely responsible for ensuring that their group is in compliance with District policies, external support/booster organization guidelines in the Redbook, and state and federal regulations.
+The District, including any District employee, shall not be held responsible for any deficiencies by the external support/booster organization.

-All booster groups wishing to be recognized by and/or affiliated with the NKCES shall comply with the following:
+All support/booster organizations wishing to be recognized by and/or affiliated with the NKCES shall comply with the following:

 Adhere to applicable state and federal laws, including taxable income reporting requirements, when conducting fund-raising activities to benefit the school or NKCES; and

-Conduct fund-raising activities to benefit the entire group and not permit credit to be earned through fund-raising for an individual student in lieu of participation fees or related activity costs.
+Conduct fund-raising activities to benefit the entire group and not permit credit to be earned through fund-raising for an individual student.

 FISCAL MANAGEMENT DU04.312